zellwk/zellwk.com/src/posts/2019-11-13-env-variables.md

   - node
 ---

 You should never expose API keys or secrets.
 If you expose them, you might get into trouble.
-Once, I had to almost had to pay an excessive amount because my friend leaked my Amazon API key by accident.
+Once, I almost had to pay an excessive amount because my friend leaked my Amazon API key by accident.

 What's the amount?
 I can't remember, but I think somewhere between $20,000 to $60,000.
 Thankfully, Amazon waived the charges.